tangjuyo/Ail-co/README.md

 # AilEco

-Trying to create a new ThunderBird with python
+Trying to create a new ThunderBird like application with python

 ## Features availables
   - the application is actually ony in french, i need to work on a english config version